 We work with mentors, coaches, and volunteers, partners in industry and education, and all levels of government to invest in Yukon’s next generation of skills tradespeople.
 We work together to connect Yukon youth with hands-on opportunities to explore meaningful and rewarding careers in skilled trades and technologies.

 Our board represents voices from industry, education, and government sectors.
 The Board meets regularly, and an annual general meeting is held each July.
-Board members are often members of Skills Canada National Technical Committee (NTC).

-Patrick Rouble, Director
+Dr. Patrick Rouble, Director